senthurayyappan/onshape-robotics-toolkit/docs/tutorials/export.md

 ## Result

-After running the script, you’ll find the following files in your working directory:
+After running the script, you'll find the following files in your working directory:

 1. **Assembly JSON File** (`quadruped.json`): Contains the complete assembly details.
 2. **Assembly Graph** (`quadruped.png`): A visual representation of the assembly’s structure.
 3. **Robot URDF File** (`quadruped.urdf`): A URDF file for simulation.

-These files can be used for further analysis, simulation, or into other workflows.
+These files can be used for further analysis, simulation, or integration into other workflows.